abbi776/benchmarking-sentinel1-sar-features/README.md

-# Benchmarking Sentinel-1 SAR Features for Woody Plant Encroachment Mapping
+# 🌳 Benchmarking Sentinel-1 SAR Features for Woody Plant Encroachment Mapping

 Open-source framework for benchmarking Sentinel-1 SAR features and applying them to woody plant encroachment (WPE) mapping in floodplain wetlands using **multi-seasonal SAR backscatter, polarization indices, texture features, and machine learning (RF, SVM, XGBoost)**.

-This repository contains all the scripts, environment requirements, and instructions needed to reproduce the analysis — from preprocessing Sentinel-1 data in Google Earth Engine to generating interpretable wall-to-wall classification maps.
+This repository contains all the scripts, environment requirements, and instructions needed to reproduce the analysis, from preprocessing Sentinel-1 data in Google Earth Engine to generating interpretable wall-to-wall classification maps.

 ---